 Take a Short Walk to the Mozart-Wohnhaus

-Just across the park south of the Mirabell Palace, not far from the Mirrabella Grounds Fountain, you will find Mozart’s former residence, with a nice little souvenir store next door.
-The house is now a museum where you can admire a number of artifacts used by the famous composer himself.
+Just across the park south of the Mirabell Palace, you will find Mozart’s former residence, which also has a nice little souvenir store next door.
+The house is now a museum where you can admire a number of items used by the famous composer himself.
 In addition to Mozart’s letters, instruments, and music scores, a large part of the museum’s setup is dedicated to various members of his family.

 Explore Linzer Gasse

 After Mozart’s home, take a short walk south-east until you reach a small square near the Staatsbrücke bridge.
 The square, called Linzer Gasse Platzl, is where Linzer Gasse, one of Salzburg’s most enchanting little pedestrian streets, meets the Salzach river.
-The street itself is filled with great restaurants, charming coffee shops, and storied hotels.
+The street itself is full of great restaurants, charming coffee shops, and storied hotels.
 It is a great place to go for a walk and enjoy the city’s beautiful architecture.